trustwallet/assets/README.md

 Info on supported trading pairs are stored in `tokenlist.json` files.
 Trading pairs can be updated -- from Uniswap/Ethereum and PancakeSwap/Smartchain -- using update script (and checking in changes).
-Minimal limit values for trading pair inclusion are set in the `config.ts` file.
+Minimal limit values for trading pair inclusion are set in the [config file](https://github.com/trustwallet/assets/blob/master/.github/assets.config.yaml).
 There are also options for force-include and force-exclude in the config.

 ## Disclaimer